-The Volkswagen’s amazing post-war success disguises the fact that, even with the unconditional financial and logistic support of the Nazi Party, there was no guarantee that the car would in fact survive.
+The Volkswagen’s amazing post-war success disguises the fact that, even with the unconditional financial and logistic support of the Nazi Party, there was no guarantee that the car would be anything more than a short termed venture.
 In 1939 the KDF was an entirely unproven vehicle and although it possessed several positive features, these were outweighed by numerous defects.
 Ironically, war was the crucible that turned the Volkswagen into a viable automobile.

 Hitler’s KDF ‘people’s car’ project was a radical initiative without precedent in history.
 The project’s goals were audacious – to build a modern steel car, capable of transporting a family of four at a maximum speed of 100kph, and that would be economic on fuel and maintenance.
 The car would be paid for by subscription and built in the largest, most modern automobile factory in the Europe at the rate of 1 million cars per year.
 Both domestic and international observers questioned whether any of this was really possible.